windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/mvc/database-repository.md

 ---
 layout: documentation.twig
-title: Repository and Database
+title: Database and Repository

 ---

 ## What is Repository

-Repository is a Repository class which implemented the repository pattern in Windwalker, it contains some low-layer DB handler like DataMapper or ActiveRecord and help us do more database operation logic.
+Repository is a class which implemented the repository pattern in Windwalker, it contains some low-layer DB handler like DataMapper or ActiveRecord and help us do more database operation logic.

 ### Repository

-`Repository` is a very simple class without and DB access.
+`Repository` is a very simple class without any DB access.
 This is an example of using it:

 ```php
 use Windwalker\Core\Repository\Repository;